 Not drinking enough water

-This ties in to some extent with the previous one, but the combination of drinking plenty of booze, with our high temperatures and perhaps more exercise than you’re used to, all adds up to a very real danger of dehydration.
+Mistakes like this one tie in to some extent with the previous one, but the combination of drinking plenty of booze, with our high temperatures and perhaps more exercise than you’re used to, all adds up to a very real danger of dehydration.
 Always have water with you and keep drinking it – you’ll find bottled water available everywhere in shops and vending machines.

 Not wearing good sun cream

 The UV component of sunlight here is much, much stronger than in northern Europe, so even on cloudy days you’ll burn!
 Keep applying sun cream, make sure you buy a good quality cream, don’t forget to do your feet and wear a hat!
+Getting sunburnt is one of the most common mistakes here.

 Wearing cheap sunglasses

-For the same reason, if you wear cheap sunglasses that don’t filter the UV, you’ll end up with sore, red eyes and you could seriously damage them, so invest in a pair of quality glasses with decent lenses.
+For the same reason, if you wear cheap sunglasses that don’t filter the UV, you’ll end up with sore, red eyes and you could seriously damage them, so invest in a pair of quality shades with decent lenses.

 Buying fake designer goods and electrical equipment